heidisu/actor-invaders/README.md

   * When `Terminated`is recieved, the dead alien should be removed from all the places it is kept in instance variables.

 ### The Bullet and the BulletManager
 Now the `BulletManager` will receive `CreateBullet`messages from two different senders; from the `Player`and from the `AlienManager`.
-It therefore needs to create two different kinds of bullets, one of type player which are moving upwards, and one of type alien which is mowing downwards.
+It therefore needs to create two different kinds of bullets, one of with sender player which are moving upwards, and one with sender alien which is mowing downwards.
 * Decide what you want to do with the `Bullet`actor in order to create bullets of these two kinds.
 Maybe you want to make it into an abstract base class with two sub classes, one for each bullet type, or maybe just separate the different logic inside the same class by using the existing enum in `BulletDto`, or something else.
 * The `BulletManager` should then be responsible for creating a `Bullet` with the right properties.
 But how can it know which type of `Bullet`it should make?
 Again there are choices.
-The manager can use the name of the sender to deduce what `Bullet`it should make, or we can extend the `CreateBullet` message to contain information that can be used to decide.
+The manager can use the name of the sender of the `CreateBullet` message to deduce what `Bullet`it should make, or we can extend the `CreateBullet` message to contain information that can be used to decide.
 In the first case the `BulletManager`is in control of what kind of bullets it want to make, in the latter, the sender of the message controls the decision.

 ### The Game
 In `Game`create the `AlienManager`, and send `Tick`also to the `AlienManager`.